contractcops/auditingroadmap/README.md

 </br>
 The repository currently contains a summary of:

-- Mastering Ethereum book
+- Mastering Ethereum book (summary with extra information/graphs)
+- PoS
-- PoS vs PoW
+- PoW
-- Most important information about the different types of cryptographic functions used within the Ethereum blockchain
+- Cryptography in blockchains
 - Common security issues found in contracts
-- Tokens (ERC20, ERC721, etc.)
+- Token standarts (ERC20, ERC721, etc.)
+- Ethereum blocks & their contents
+- EIP's

-We encourage you to take a look and fork/add to the repository.
+We encourage you to take a look and fork the repository.
+Feel free to correct/add new material and send a pr, we would love to keep it open source and add more valuable materials.